bjornekstrom/pdnkmixer/README.md

 ![](pdnkmixer.png)

-Eight track looping sample mixer built in Pure Data.
+Eight channel looping sample mixer built in Pure Data.
 For standalone use or via MIDI with Korg nanokontrol2.

 ## Usage